okayah/findwhoislive/README.md

 "client_id" - client ID for your application.
 "client_secret" - client secret for your application.

+`Settings`
+"only_find_streamers_playing" - only find streamers play the game specified, must be exactly how twitch names the category. ("Game Name")

 "Open_In_Browser" - Opens livestreams if they are live. (true/false)

 "Find" - Finds certain categories from ``streamers.json`` (["English", "Non-English"])